Orthopaedic Journal of MP Chapter

 Impact of Educating the patients and attendants on prevention of pressure sores in paraplegics

-Tanwar M, Kundu Z S, Vashisht G
+Tanwar M1, Kundu Z S2*, Vashisht G3

 Background: A pressure ulcer is localized injury to the skin and/or underlying tissue usually over a bony prominence, as a result of pressure, or pressure in combination with shear [1].
 Pressure sores have been a common complication in cases of paraplegic / quadriplegic patients.
 The main cause is unrelieved prolonged pressure usually over bony prominences along with various intrinsic and extrinsic causes in patients with impaired sensations.
 Prevention of pressure sore has been the objective of educating the patient and the attendant regarding this dreaded complication.
 This study aims at evaluating the outcome of educating the patients and the attendees and defining their role in prevention of development of pressure sores.